red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

 ## Setting up a virtual environment

-To experiment with the NeMo Guardrails Library from scratch, use a fresh virtual environment.
+To experiment with the NeMo Guardrails library from scratch, use a fresh virtual environment.
 Otherwise, you can skip to the following section.

 ### Setting up a virtual environment on Linux, Mac, or Unix-based OS